gcc-mirror/gcc/gcc/ada/doc/gnat_rm/about_this_guide.rst

 * :ref:`Implementation_of_Specific_Ada_Features`, discusses issues related
   to GNAT's implementation of machine code insertions, tasking, and several other features.

-* :ref:`Implementation_of_Ada_2012_Features`, describes the status of the GNAT implementation of the Ada 2012 language standard.

 * :ref:`Implementation_of_Ada_2022_Features`, describes the status of the GNAT implementation of the Ada 2022 language standard.